GabrielMesquitaOliveira/EasyCrawler/README.md

 ## 📊 Included Search Strategies

 - **TextSearchStrategy**: Search for exact text in HTML elements
+- **AttributeSearchStrategy**: Search for elements with specific attribute values
+- **CssSelectorSearchStrategy**: Search using CSS selectors
+- **RegexTextSearchStrategy**: Search for text matching a regular expression
+- **PriceRangeSearchStrategy**: Search for price values within a specified range
+- **XPathSearchStrategy**: Search for elements using XPath expressions
+- **ClassSearchStrategy**: Search for elements with a specific class name
+- **TagSearchStrategy**: Search for elements by their tag name
 - *(Add your own strategies by implementing `SearchStrategy`)*

 ## 🤝 How to Contribute